harness/developer-hub/release-notes/continuous-delivery.md

 - The **Version** drop-down list for a service displays an invalid error message when the parent **Version** field in the **Artifact Details** page is left empty.
 (CDS-54202)

   This issues is now fixed.
 Error message for the **Version** drop-down list is now improved to convey the error properly.
-- Harness is unable to fetch the Helm chart version if connector is set as an expression.
-(CDS-54147)

-  This issue is fixed by adding runtime support for fetching Helm chart versions when connector is configured as an expression.
 - Harness is unable to fetch Docker images even if the service account has proper permissions.
 (CDS-54085)

   The tag list is limited to 1000 tags causing tag fetch failure if the tag provided was unavailable in the list.
 This issue is fixed now by using manifest APIs.
 These APIs help fetch Docker tags.
-- The **Apply** step for a Kubernetes manifest type returns an error if the file path starts with a forward slash.
+- The **Apply** step for a Helm manifest type returns an error if the file path starts with a forward slash.
 (CDS-54073)

   This issue is now fixed by supporting file path with or without forward slash as a leading character.
 - The error message displayed for a failed OpenShift CLI (OC) process is unclear.
 (CDS-54052)

   This issue is fixed.
 The error messages for OpenShift deployments now displays proper error summary.
-- The pipeline execution for a Helm subchart fails and displays an unclear error message if a bad value (for example, whitespace) is added for the subchart during Helm chart manifest setup.
+- The pipeline execution for a Helm subchart fails and displays an unclear error message if the subchart in a Helm chart manifest has a bad value (for example, whitespace) in its name.
 (CDS-54040)

   The error message displayed during pipeline execution failure now conveys proper error summary.
 - Unable to deploy workloads when using Harness local store for native Helm deployments.
 (CDS-53937)